Hosting my website on an RPi 5

 Simplest CI/CD

-I briefly explored the idea of using Woodpecker CI, but it defaults to requiring connectivity with GitHub and a redirect_url to perform OAuth authentication, plus it seemed really overkill.
+I briefly explored Woodpecker CI, but it requires a public redirect_url for OAuth authentication, which seemed overkill.

-For this reason I need to adopt a polling solution where I check every 5 minutes if there are new updates by comparing the local main and remote origin/main SHA1.
+So I went with a polling solution that checks every 5 minutes for new updates by comparing the local main and remote origin/main SHA1.

-Since the Cloudflare default cache TTL is 2 hours, I need to trigger a purge in order to immediately see the new changes.
+Since the Cloudflare default cache TTL is 2 hours, I need to purge the cache to see changes immediately.

-Once the operation is successful I sends me a message with a Telegram bot.
+Once the operation is successful, it sends me a message via a Telegram bot.

 #!/bin/bash